kubevault/prometheus-exporter/docs/guides/secret-engines/pki/overview.md

 namespace/demo created
 ```

-For this tutorial, we are going to deploy Vault using Vault operator.
+For this tutorial, we are going to deploy Vault using KubeVault operator.

 ```console
 $ cat examples/guides/secret-engins/pki/vault.yaml